 - Sex issues

-It’s reported that emotionally-focused therapy (EFT) has one of the highest success rates, with 75% of couples reporting that it helped salvage their relationship or at least improved communication and satisfaction.
-A study that followed up with 32 couples, two years after ending sessions, reported that the benefits gained from EFT couples counseling were still significant, and led to continued relationship satisfaction and secure attachment styles.
+It’s reported that emotionally-focused therapy (EFT) also has one of the highest success rates, with 75% of couples reporting that it helped salvage their relationship or at least improved communication and satisfaction.

 How to Encourage Your Partner to Give Couples Counseling a Try